Make sure you're on the latest version

 2. Choose Share List.

-3. Select a friend from your friends list (or enter their email).
+3. Pick a friend from your friends list.

 4. Choose the permission level: View Only or Can Edit.